kevindecker1/BreezyBenchmark/README.md

 ![bburl](https://user-images.githubusercontent.com/10837928/147970168-235d44ac-8893-49f2-960a-09a29bde06cd.PNG)

+For the first 2 ways above, there is also an optional argument for supplying a number of tests you wish to run.

 3. Add tests to an Instance.
 When added to an Instance, all tests are printed in the summary.
 This can be useful for code comparisons (Different code implementations for the same outcome).
 Note: BreezyBenchmarkRunner.Instance.Run needs to be called at the end to execute the tests.